kaxil/airflowctl/README.md

 `airflowctl` is a command-line tool for managing Apache Airflow projects.
 It provides a set of commands to initialize, build, start, stop, and manage Airflow projects.
-With airflowctl, you can easily set up and manage your Airflow projects, install specific versions of Apache Airflow, and manage virtual environments.
+With `airflowctl`, you can easily set up and manage your Airflow projects, install specific versions of Apache Airflow, and manage virtual environments.

 ## Features

-- **Project Initialization:** Initialize a new Airflow project with customizable project name, Apache Airflow version, and Python version.
+- **Project Initialization with Connections & Variables:** Initialize a new Airflow project with customizable project name, Apache Airflow version, and Python version.
+It also allows you to manage Airflow connections and variables.
-- **Automatic Virtual Environment Management:** Automatically create and manage virtual environments for your Airflow projects.
+- **Automatic Virtual Environment Management:** Automatically create and manage virtual environments for your Airflow projects, even for Python versions that are not installed on your system.
 - **Airflow Version Management:** Install and manage specific versions of Apache Airflow.
 - **Background Process Management:** Start and stop Airflow in the background with process management capabilities.
 - **Live Logs Display:** Continuously display live logs of background Airflow processes with optional log filtering.